megaconfidence/multiple-env/README.md

 - vehicle
 - company

 which generates dummy data for that category type.
-This branches are ment to be deployed separately to individual servers and will give a response accordings.
+These branches are meant to be deployed separately to individual servers and will give a response according.

 The `main` branch is the entry point for the operation.
 It serves as a store for the currently activated server.
-So to set either one of the three resource cateogry as active, make post request to the server deploy from the `main` branch with a body having a key of `env`
+So to set either one of the three resource category as active, make a post request to the server deploy from the `main` branch with a body having a key of `env`